Dillonb/n64/docs/source/interrupts.rst

 | 7 (bit 15 of $Cause) | ip7 - This is connected to the $Count/$Compare interrupt mechanism inside COP0, described in the COP0 Timing Registers section.                    |
 +----------------------+----------------------------------------------------------------------------------------------------------------------------------------------------+

 As with MI_INTR_REG and MI_INTR_MASK_REG, the interrupt pending field also has a corresponding mask field.
 It's located at bits 8-15 of $Status.
-Again, as with the MI registers, these two fields are &'d together, and an interrupt is serviced if the two have any corresponding bits both set to 1.
+Again, as with the MI registers, these two fields are AND'd together, and an interrupt is serviced if the two have any corresponding bits both set to 1.

-To stop an interrupt being serviced over and over again in an endless loop, there are additional bits checked in addition to IP & IM.
+To stop an interrupt being serviced over and over again in an endless loop, there are additional bits checked in addition to IP and IM.
 The bits checked are the IE, EXL, and ERL bits in $Status.

 We only want to handle interrupts if they are enabled, we're not currently handling an exception, and we're not currently handling an error.
 Thus, the full condition for an interrupt being serviced is: